Alice Ritzman

-Alice Ritzman (born March 1, 1952) is an American professional golfer, who played on the LPGA Tour from 1978 to 1998.
+Alice Ritzman (born March 1, 1952) is an American professional golfer.
+She played on the LPGA Tour from 1978 to 1998.

-Early career
+Early life and amateur career

 Ritzman was born in Kalispell, Montana, on March 1, 1952.
-She won the Montana Junior Championship three times.
-She also won the Montana State Women's Amateur Championship in 1972 and 1973.
-She was inducted in the Montana State Women's Golf Association's Hall of Fame in 1991.
-She attended college at Eastern Montana College in Billings.

 Ritzman was coached by Harvey Penick in Austin, Texas, where he worked as the golf coach at the University of Texas.
 Penick wrote a book on golf in which he refers to Ritzman as "little Alice Ritzman".